ROGER & FRANS PAGES

 THE JACKIE LYNTON BAND

-Our bestest friend Colin P also plays bass guitar with this band and we rarely miss a gig.
 Jack Lynton is an impressive entertainer with a powerful voice.
 After a solo career in the sixties he moved on to join The Savoy Brown Blues Band in the seventies and then John Coghlan's Diesel in the eighties.
 Jack is also a prolific songwriter.
-He wrote "Again and Again" for Status Quo among many other of their "headbanging" songs; and he is also a good actor - with regular bit parts in Eastenders.
+He wrote "Again and Again" for Status Quo among many other of their "head banging" songs.
+In 2017 I had the pleasure of organising Jack's band to do a major tour supporting another old musical mate, Chas Hodges.
+It turned out to be Chas and Dave's -final tour as Chas passed away in 2018.
 Roger also manages Jacks web site at Jackielynton.com .
 Jack's vocal range is magnificent and he moves easily from melodic thirties songs through to really raunchy Rock'n'Roll.
-Colin's bass is complemented by Adrian (Spud) Metcalf's excellent drumming.
-There are two lead guitars - Chris Bryant and Mike Windus, both of whom have to be heard and seen to be believed - Jack only surrounds himself with the best!
+Jack's band also included two other great friends of mine, first and second lead guitars - Chris Bryant (Crazy World of Arthur Brown, Paul Kings Skeleton Crew, Five Card Hand) and Mike Windus, both fantastic guitarists of whom have to be heard and seen to be believed - Jack only surrounds himself with the best!

 horizontal rule